The Xometry app works best with JavaScript enabled!

 Cons

 Selecting the best type of 3D printing is complex.
-Below are useful steps to go through when deciding which metal 3D printer processes to choose:
+Below are useful steps to go through when deciding which metal 3D printing processes to choose:

 1. Review part requirements.
 For example, give consideration to the layer resolution, the need for the reproduction of fine detail, as well as the required mechanical properties and cosmetic quality considerations.